 Basic carving techniques will be demonstrated as well as safe handling and care of tools.
 You will become familiar with different qualities of materials used for relief printing such as different types of linoleum, wood, and paper.
 This workshop is most suitable for the experienced relief printer that wants to create multicolor prints, but all levels are welcome.
-I’ll be there to help you every step of the way.
+Rebecca will be there to help you every step of the way.

 Start the term with these supplies:

 An idea in the form of a color sketch or photograph

 One block of ¼” shina plywood 8 x 10 inches (included in lab fee)